Entry Points

 Newtab

-The newtab entry will be reflected to the chrome_url_overrides.newtab
+The new tab page replaces the browser's default new tab page.
+The new tab entry point will be reflected to the chrome_url_overrides.newtab

 field in manifest.json